Man, those Polish dudes love a good prank.

 This is from a while ago, but I think it remains relevant today.

-Remarks by the President to the Press Pool
+Remarks by the President to the Press Poolcontinued on the official White House website

 Nothin' Fancy Cafe